 Since automated trading systems work without any human intervention, it becomes pertinent to have thorough risk checks to ensure that the trading systems perform as designed.
 The absence of risk checks or faulty risk management can lead to enormous irrecoverable losses for a quantitative firm.
 Thus, a risk management system (RMS) forms a very critical component of any automated trading system.

-There are 2 places where Risk Management is handled in automated trading systems:
+There are 2 places where risk management is handled in automated trading systems:

 To avoid this hassle of adapter addition, standard protocols have been designed.
-The most prominent amongst them is the FIX protocol.
-This not only makes it manageable to connect to different destinations on the fly but also drastically reduces the go-to-market time when it comes to connecting with a new destination.
+The most prominent among them is the FIX protocol.
+This not only makes it manageable to connect to different destinations but also drastically reduces the go-to-market time when it comes to connecting with a new destination.

 The simulator itself can be built in-house or procured from a third-party vendor.
-Similarly recorded data can be replayed with the adaptors being agnostic to whether the data is being received from the live market or from a recorded data set.
+Similarly, recorded data can be replayed with the adaptors being agnostic as to whether the data is being received from the live market or from a recorded data set.

 - The strategy makes sense only in a low latency environment

 - Survival of the fittest – competitors pick you off if you are not fast enough

 The problem, however, is that latency is really an overarching term that encompasses several different delays.
 Although latency is very easily understood, it is quite difficult to quantify.
 It, therefore, becomes increasingly important as to how the problem of reducing latency is approached.